premchander-revature/interviewquestions/Microservices/Microservices.md

 ---

-5. How you go about designing Microservices?
+5. How do you go about designing microservices?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)